Pi-Willie/XSGLang/README.md

 * CUDA graph decode
 * a codebase small enough to read without getting lost immediately

-XSGLang keeps that base and extends the control surface on top of it.
+xSGLang keeps that base and extends the control surface on top of it.

 ## What is different here